 The origin story

 It was while slaughtering a hare the young man came to understand what was missing - what it was we as folk had lost.
-The offal, the forgotten and forsaken remnants of the animals.
+The Offal, the forgotten and forsaken remnants of the animals.
 These were not refuse, but sacred gifts, holding magic and meaning in every sinew and bone.

 His mission became clear — to honor the left-over, the unwanted, and the taboo.
-He sought to return offal, the discarded parts of the beasts, to its rightful place in the cycle of life, weaving it once more into daily living and sacred rites.
+He sought to return Offal, the discarded parts of the beasts, to its rightful place in the cycle of life, weaving it once more into daily living and sacred rites.
 With a vision as deep as the soil, he looked to the old traditions for wisdom and to the future for new ways, hoping to restore the balance between man, beast, and earth.
 Butchery, herbalism, and folk magic became his mentors.